Strawberry Icebox Cake

 Variations and Substitutions

 - Use frozen sliced strawberries to save on time.
-They may leak a little into the Cool Whip as they thaw, but are still a great alternative to slicing fresh strawberries.
-I’ve made this easy recipe with frozen strawberries and it turned out fine.
+They may leak a little into the Cool Whip as they thaw, but they are still a great alternative to slicing fresh strawberries.
+I’ve made this easy recipe with frozen strawberries, and it turned out fine.

-- Try a different flavor of graham cracker like cinnamon or chocolate.
-You can try other cookies or crackers too.
+- Try a different flavor of graham cracker, like cinnamon or chocolate.
+You can try other cookies or crackers.
 Vanilla wafers or chocolate wafers are good.
 Make sure to use something with a flat, easy-to-layer shape.

-- Make it in a springform pan or loaf pan instead of an 8-inch baking pan.
+- Use a springform pan or loaf pan instead of an 8-inch baking pan.

 - Add a layer of homemade lemon curd on top of the graham crackers.